 Otoshi Empi Uke

-This block is often used while sparring, but has little applicability outside of contact sport.
+This block is often used while sparring but has little applicability outside of contact sport.
 If the opponent throws a kick such as a Mae Geri, then the elbow nearest the kick can simply be lowered quickly (while keeping the arm deeply bent) until it makes contact with the top of the incoming foot.
 The bones at the elbow are much stronger than the bones of the foot so any potential pain or injury is most likely going to be inflicted on the foot.
 This block works very well to discourage future kicks and to limit an opponent’s future mobility.
 A frequent injury in sparring is a broken foot, and this block is one of the primary culprits for infliction of this injury.

 It is not a practical block in a self-defense scenario because the assailant is likely wearing shoes or boots, so striking these surfaces is more likely to injure your elbow than the foot.
 You are cautioned to use this block sparingly against training partners who are helping you develop your sparring skills.
-If you use this block indiscriminately you may suddenly find there is nobody willing to assist your further.
+If you use this block indiscriminately you may suddenly find nobody is willing to assist your further.

 Nami Gaeshi Uke

 To perform the kick you transition to an Ippon Dachi as you swing the non-pedestal foot up, inward, and then in front of the pedestal leg.
-The goal is to strike the incoming leg on its side with your instep, or to sweep your instep under the incoming leg.
-The sweep might be used to push the leg off to the side, or up and toward you to pull the attacker in to your subsequent strike.
+The goal is to strike the incoming leg on its side with your instep or to sweep your instep under the incoming leg.
+The sweep might be used to push the leg off to the side, or up and toward you to pull the attacker into your subsequent strike.
 The instep is used in both situations.
 Your body might be generally erect, but it is also quite common for you to have a forward lean that allows you to move in and impact your assailant immediately after the block.
 You will need to return your raised leg to the ground somehow, and stepping forward to strike is one effective methodology for accomplishing that goal.